Thomas Telford was an eighteenth/nineteenth century engineer

 Telford had a healthy country childhood and was known locally as “Laughing Tam”.
 He spent much of his time with relatives herding sheep.

-1773: Sent to be an apprentice stonemason at Lochmaben.
+1773: He was sent to be an apprentice stonemason at Lochmaben.
 He remained only a few months as the mason treated him badly and he ran away back to his mother at Crooks Cottage.
 He was then sent to be apprenticed to Andrew Thomson a stonemason in Langholm.
 Is introduced to Miss Pasley in the town who lets him read her large library of books.
 His favourites were “Paradise Lost” by John Milton and the works of Robert Burns.
 His apprenticeship over he went on to help build some of the new buildings in the town.
 He was also employed on building the bridge over the River Esk between the old and the new town.

 1780: Work being slack in Eskdale he went to Edinburgh seeking employment and worked on the New Town.